-The FY 2024/25 budget reflects an increase of \$8.8 million (16.6 percent) to CalPERS to fund the District's Safety and Miscellaneous pension plans.
-CalPERS' poor market performance in the 2022/23 plan year resulted in this sizeable contribution increase.
+The FY 2024/25 budget reflects an increase of \$7.6 million (8.4 percent) to CalPERS to fund the District's Safety and Miscellaneous pension plans.
+CalPERS' poor market performance in the 2021/22 plan year resulted in this sizeable contribution increase.
 However, market performance improved the following year, suggesting smaller contribution increases to come in FY 2025/26.
-Nevertheless, the District should consider supplemental prefunding to offset it's pension debt obligations.